bayusantiko/calculatedistance/README.md

 * `lat1` Latitude coordinate 1
 * `long2` Longitude coordinate 2
 * `lat2` Latitude coordinate 2

-The request will be :
+Your request will be :
 ```json
 {
 	"lat1":"your value",